-Made with convenient canned beans, this quick and healthy Indian recipe is an authentic chickpea curry that you can make in minutes.
-If you want an additional vegetable, stir in some roasted cauliflower florets.
+This healthy Indian recipe is a flavorful chickpea curry that you can make in just 20 minutes.
+If you want to add a vegetable, stir in some roasted cauliflower.
 Serve with brown basmati rice or warm naan.

 This one-pot chicken dinner, inspired by the traditional dish of Spain and Latin America, comes together easily in the crock pot.
 The instant brown rice is added near the end, to keep it from overcooking.